SAP/project-fontus/README.md

 ## Building the Framework
 For building the framework execute the gradle task ``shadowJar`` or ``publishToMavenLocal``.
 Aftwerwords you will find the Framework JAR in ``./build/libs``

 There will be two JAR files.
-First of all the one starting with ``asm_test``, which is for doing the offline instrumentation and the agent instrumentation.
+First of all the one starting with ``fontus``, which is for doing the offline instrumentation and the agent instrumentation.
 And secondly the one which starts with ``util``, which is necessary to execute offline instrumented applications.

 ## Offline instrumentation
 ### Instrumentation
 #### Class files
-To instrument a class file you have to execute the ``asm_test`` JAR and passing the parameters ``-f`` for the source file and ``-o`` for the output file.
+To instrument a class file you have to execute the ``fontus`` JAR and passing the parameters ``-f`` for the source file and ``-o`` for the output file.

 **Attention**: Source and output cannot be the same, otherwise the instrumentation will fail